Financial-Times/origami/proposals/accepted/0000-allow-other-component-css-output.md

 ## explanation

-This example shows component Sass for a component `o-no` outputting CSS from a dependent component `o-forms`, this is currently not allowed, which means a user has to include `o-forms` CSS in their project themselves to use `o-no`:
+This example shows component Sass for a component `o-no` outputting CSS from a component dependency `o-forms`, this is currently not allowed, which means a user has to include `o-forms` CSS in their project themselves to use `o-no`:
 ```scss
 // o-no/main.scss
 @mixin oNo() {